Do you want to add a custom field to your WooCommerce checkout page?

 To boost conversions, it's essential to optimize your WooCommerce checkout page for speed, clarity, and ease of use.

-FunnelKit Funnel Builder gives you various checkout optimizations to help you deliver a frictionless checkout experience.
+FunnelKit Funnel Builder offers various checkout optimizations to deliver a frictionless checkout experience.

 For example, enable inline field validation.

-Inline validation displays real-time error messages as customers complete the form, allowing them to correct mistakes instantly without needing to resubmit the form.
+Inline validation displays real-time error messages as customers complete the form, allowing them to correct mistakes instantly without resubmitting.

-To allow inline validation, move to the Optimizations ⇨ Inline Field Validation and enable it.
+To enable inline validation, go to Optimizations ⇨ Inline Field Validation and enable it.
 Make sure to click on ‘Save Changes’ to update the settings.

 In addition to inline validation, FunnelKit lets you apply other powerful enhancements: